mxriannar/mxriannar/README.md

 </div>
 <br>

 Programming student, I'm looking for an opportunity to develop and apply all content acquired in courses and previous experiences.
-I worked for a year at <b>Mercado Livre</b> as a Backend Software Developer and I'm currently studying Frontend at Alura.
+I worked for a year at <b>Mercado Livre</b> as a Backend Software Developer and I'm currently studying Frontend at Alura and DevQuest from Dev em Dobro.
 <br>
 <br>